 ICISF Certificates of Attendance at ICISF Regional Trainings, Online Courses, & the World Congress

-In cooperation with University of Maryland Baltimore County (UMBC) Training Centers, all ICISF Regional Conference participants will be awarded general Continuing Education Units (CEUs) from UMBC on their attendance certificate following verification of attendance.
+In cooperation with University of Maryland Baltimore County (UMBC) Training Centers, all ICISF Regional Training participants will be awarded general Continuing Education Units (CEUs) from UMBC Training Centers on their attendance certificate following verification of attendance.
 This service is offered at no additional charge to participants.
-These CEUs are awarded in a ratio of one Continuing Education Unit for every 10 Contact Hours (refer to course descriptions for Contact Hours & UMBC CEUs).
+These CEUs are awarded in a ratio of one Continuing Education Unit for every 10 Contact Hours (refer to Course Descriptions page for Contact Hours & UMBC Training Centers CEUs).
 It is the responsibility of the participant to determine if his or her licensing board will accept these CEUs.
 Please note that attendance certificates including CEUs will only be awarded for days that attendance can be verified.

 ICISF strongly recommends that participants in all ICISF courses, whether at an ICISF Regional Trainings, the World Congress, Online Courses, or a course taught by an Approved Instructor, retain all Certificates of Attendance for those courses in a safe place.
 ICISF is not currently able to provide an individual with a transcript of courses attended.
 Certificates of Attendance are your best proof of attendance at ICISF courses.

 NOTE: ICISF certificates of attendance are not proof of profession specific CE/Contact Hours.